rust-lang/rust-forge/src/release/triage-procedure.md

 - PRs blocked on discussion (such as RFCs or WG decisions) should be closed immediately, since those discussions generally take a long time.
-- PRs blocked on other PRs should be closed, if the blocking PR looks like it's going to be merged soon.
+- PRs blocked on other PRs should be closed, unless the blocking PR looks like it's going to be merged soon.
 - PRs which have already been blocked for two weeks should generally be closed, unless there is a clear indication that they will be unblocked soon.